tfwio/AmalgamUS/sfd/readme.md

 This is a general release of FontForge sfd files that can be used to generate the Amalgam-xx font-family.

-When time for review is available, we'll provide TTF/OTF versions over on the old DeviantArt page that the font was originally released on, or elsewhere (time will tell).
+When time for review is available, we'll provide TTF/OTF versions over on the old DeviantArt page that the font was originally released on, or elsewhere, unless we come up with an alternative method of tracking downloads.

 ## FILE-VERSIONS